-If you’ve ever been involved in a software development project in any capacity, you’ll likely have experienced scope creep at some point.
+If you’ve ever been involved in an enterprise software development project in any capacity, you’ll likely have experienced scope creep at some point.
 Even if you haven’t heard the term before you will know it when you see it.
 For consultants, scope creep tends to come from a client email, asking for an additional small feature to an already scoped project.
 For clients, it might come from a contractor, telling you that something unexpected has come up.

 Scope creep can also be the result of the best motives.
 A firm might prioritize building a good relationship with their clients from the start.
 That could lead to the firm agreeing to add little extra details at no extra charge.
 They may even create them of their own accord.
 It sounds like a win-win for the client but this is a system that can undoubtedly grow into an exploitative and unbalanced one.
 Of course, even in-house projects aren’t immune.